isomerpages/mlaw-acd/_regulated-dealers/3-list-of-registered-dealers.md

 @media screen and (max-width: 767px) {.tg {width: auto !important;}.tg col {width: auto !important;}.tg-wrap {overflow-x: auto;-webkit-overflow-scrolling: touch;margin: auto 0px;}}</style>
 <div class="tg-wrap"><table class="tg">
   <tr>
-    <td class="tg-0pky"><sup>1</sup> "Registered dealer" means a regulated dealer who is registered under section 7 of the Precious Stones and Precious Metals (Prevention of Money Laundering and Terrorism Financing) Act 2019 ("PSPM Act").
+    <td class="tg-0pky"><sup>1</sup> "Registered dealer" means a regulated dealer who is registered under section 7 of the PSPM Act.
 The list of registered dealers will not contain the following persons who are exempted from registration under the PSPM Act:<br>
 • A pawnbroker as defined under Section 3 of the Pawnbrokers Act 2015.<br>
 • Any person licensed, approved, registered or regulated by the Monetary Authority of Singapore under any written law.<br>
 • A "foreign dealer"<sup>3</sup> which only carries on business in Singapore for not more than a total of 90 days in a year.<br><br>